Space telescope launched on daring quest to behold 1st stars | Science-Environment

 First, the telescope's enormous mirror and sunshield need to unfurl; they were folded origami-style to fit into the rocket's nose cone.
 Otherwise, the observatory won't be able to peer back in time 13.7 billion years as anticipated, within a mere 100 million years of the universe-forming Big Bang.

-“It's going to give us a better understanding of our universe and our place in it: who we are, what we are, the search that's eternal,” NASA Administrator Bill Nelson said earlier this week.
+NASA Administrator Bill Nelson called Webb is a time machine that will provide ''a better understanding of our universe and our place in it: who we are, what we are, the search that's eternal".

-But he cautioned: “When you want a big reward, you have to usually take a big risk.”
+"We are going to discover incredible things that we never imagined,'' Nelson said following liftoff, speaking from Florida's Kennedy Space Centre.
+But he cautioned: "There are still innumerable things that have to work and they have to work perfectly...we know that in great reward there is great risk.''
 Intended as a successor to the aging Hubble Space Telescope, the long-delayed James Webb is named after NASA's administrator during the 1960s.
 NASA partnered with the European and Canadian space agencies to build and launch the new 7-ton telescope, with thousands of people from 29 countries working on it since the 1990s.

 With the launch falling on Christmas and a global surge in COVID-19 cases, there were fewer spectators at the French Guiana launch site than expected.
 Nelson bowed out along with a congressional delegation and many contractors who worked on the telescope.